-Several years ago, I was studying medicine at University of Arkansas Medical School (UAMS) in Little Rock.
+Several years ago, I was studying medicine at the University of Arkansas Medical School (UAMS) in Little Rock.
 The men and women with whom I was studying have graduated and are continuing their medical training all over the country.
-They have just finished their intern year ... but me?
-I have just finished my second year of theological studies in Rome.
+Some have just finished their residencies … but me?
+I have been ordained a deacon.

 Christ has taught me more and more that his is a joy that must be shared.
 I have encountered that joyful presence in the many pilgrims here in Rome.
 Once a week, I go to St. Peter’s Square to share Christ with the many pilgrims and tourists who pass through that place.

-Christ has also been present in the many letters, prayers and visits that Stephen Gadberry (now Father Stephen), Martin Amaro and I have received from the people of our diocese.
+Christ is present to me in the many letters, prayers and visits that Martin Amaro and I receive from the people of our diocese.
 You can hear all sorts of languages spoken here in Rome, but there are none quite as comforting as hearing a good Arkansan “y’all” among the buzzing pilgrims or seeing “AR” on a piece of mail.